cloudmesh-community/fa18-523-56/paper/paper.md

 [@fa18-523-56-www-nifi-homepagetechdoc]
-* *Web-based user interface*: easy to use web-based GUI with drag and drop features that allows users to build, schedule, control, and monitor dataflow[@fa18-523-56-www-nifi-nifihomepage] [@fa18-523-56-www-nifi-homepagetechdoc]
+* *Web-based user interface*: easy to use web-based GUI with drag and drop features that allows users to build, schedule, control, and monitor data flow[@fa18-523-56-www-nifi-nifihomepage] [@fa18-523-56-www-nifi-homepagetechdoc]
-* *Provenance*: provide ability to track data flows through the systems with audit trail and traceability functionalities [@fa18-523-56-www-nifi-nifihomepage] [@fa18-523-56-www-nifi-homepagetechdoc]
+* *Provenance*: provide the ability to track data flows through the systems with audit trail and traceability functionalities [@fa18-523-56-www-nifi-nifihomepage] [@fa18-523-56-www-nifi-homepagetechdoc]